Orbital Architectures of Kepler Multis From Dynamical Instabilities: Results

 One of the most interesting observed trends in \kepler's multis is that the planets within a particular system are more similar in size and regularly spaced compared to what would have been expected if they were drawn at random from all observed planets.
 This is commonly referred to as `peas in a pod' \citep{2018_Weiss}.
 Several studies argued that this trend likely was set early during the planet formation process \citep{Adams_2019, Adams_2020, Batygin_Morbi_2023}.
 As mentioned already, we do not introduce any intra-system uniformity in spacing or in planet properties.
 In fact, by design, the planets in our planetary systems are drawn completely randomly from the full set of possible planets and spacings.
 Hence, our simulations provide a clean test for the possibility of emergence of intra-system uniformity as a result of post-formation dynamical processes.
 Note that, since mass is more fundamental in our simulations, we quantify the intra-system uniformity in our models using the dimensionless mass uniformity metric

 where $\sigma_{\Mp_{j}}$ and $\bar{\Mp_{j}}$ are the standard deviation and average $\Mp$ of the $j$th system, and $N_{\rm{sys}}$ is the number of systems in an ensemble \citep{Goldberg_2022}.
 Lower the value of $\mathcal{D}$, higher the intra-system uniformity.
-For \kepler's observed sub-jovian planetary systems $\mathcal{D}_{\rm{obs}}=0.49\pm0.01$ \footnote{$\Mp$ of the \kepler\ planets are estimated from the probabilistic $\Mp$--$\Rp$ relationship \citep{Chen_2016} the same way described in \autoref{subsec:setup/star-planet-properties}.
+For \kepler's observed sub-jovian planetary systems $\mathcal{D}_{\rm{obs}}=0.49\pm0.01$.\footnote{$\Mp$ of the \kepler\ planets are estimated from the probabilistic $\Mp$--$\Rp$ relationship \citep{Chen_2016} the same way described in \autoref{subsec:setup/star-planet-properties}.
 The error bars for $\mathcal{D}_{\rm{obs}}$ are $1\sigma$ resulting from the intrinsic scatter in the $\Mp$--$\Rp$ relationship.} Initially, $\mathcal{D}\approx1$ in our ensemble, indicating complete lack of intra-system uniformity.
-We find that during dynamical instabilities, planet-planet collisions (and sometimes ejections) redistribute masses among the remaining planets in a way that decreases $\mathcal{D}$.
+We find that during dynamical instabilities, planet-planet collisions (and ejections in rare occassions) redistribute masses among the remaining planets in a way that decreases $\mathcal{D}$.
 For the final intrinsic and model-detected populations $\mathcal{D}=0.75$ and $0.49$, respectively.
 The latter is in excellent agreement with $\mathcal{D}_{\rm{obs}}$.
 This indicates that late-stage dynamical interactions in multi-planet systems can create the observed level of intra-system uniformity even if initially no such uniformity were present.
-Most recently, \citet{lammers2023intrasystem} come to the same conclusion independently.
+Most recently, \citet[][, hereafter L23]{lammers2023intrasystem} come to the same conclusion independently despite a very different initial setup (see \autoref{appendix:l23} for a detailed discussion).